aj3423/SpamBlocker/README.md

 Checks whether the phone number belongs to a contact.

 #### 3. Repeated Call
-It will be allowed if the number has been calling you multiple times whin 5 minutes.
+Calls repeated within 5 minutes will be permitted.

 #### 4. Recent Apps
 Any call would be permitted if any of these apps has been used within 5 minutes.